How to add iframe widgets for more interactive flipbooks

 Moving on to other types of interactive content, let’s take a look at forms.
 We said that surveys may be one of the most popular options out there for integrating into a flipbook.
 The same can be said and be equally valid about forms.

 If you want to collect information in a unified and logically consistent manner, then adding an interactive form to your brochure, for example, can be of great benefit.
-You can also use it to conduct a brief study or within the departments of your organization (requests for annual leave, for example).
+They are also great for lead marketing, or for conducting a brief study within the departments of your organization (requests for annual leave, for example).

-Integration with Typeform works excellent, the result is responsive and visually appealing.
+Typeform is an excellent tool, and you can easily embed it into Flipsnack.
+Integration with Typeform works smoothly, the result is responsive and visually appealing.
 We did not encounter any issues from an interactivity standpoint when adding the finished form to our flipbook.
-Given that we went with a health care template, it made sense for us to use a quick, on point, case study form.
+Given that we went with a health care template, it made sense for us to use a quick, on-point, case study form.
 The end result looks good and makes a valuable addition to the finished template.

 Same situation here as with Typeform.
 Their embed code is not <iframed>, so that means you’ll have to manually set it up yourself by following the same steps as above.

 Again, there is no issue with this, you simply have to Copy that code and Paste it into our default <iframe> box, resulting in something like this:

-Going with a modern sales report template, of course, we wanted to remain consistent and use a form suited for the template’s purpose.
+Going with a black & white business report template, of course, we wanted to remain consistent and use a form suited for the template’s purpose.
 Luckily, we didn’t have much digging to do, as Paperform’s templates provided the right option from the start.
 You can see that the final result looks and feels great, so we definitely recommend checking Paperform out for adding valuable interactive content to your flipbooks.